A Cartesian-3j Framework for Machine Learning Interatomic Potentials: Cartesian framework

-For ICTC, a full implementation would require substantial modifications to the codebase, so we have not implemented it at this stage.
-However, we provide its theoretical formulation and if one wishes to construct ICTC in practice, TACE~\citep{TACE} can be used as a reference.
+The prefactor $1/\sqrt{3^k}$ is a normalization constant ensuring consistent scaling.
+The case $k=0$ reduces to the RCTP, while $k>0$ corresponds to the RCTC operation.
+We recommend interpreting RCTC as matrix multiplication in a suitably reshaped tensor shape.
+When Cartesian-$3\!j$ symbols are employed, the ICTP operation follows exactly the same computational steps as in spherical space, and its usage is fully consistent with that of e3nn~\cite{e3nn1, e3nn2, e3nn3}.
+For ICTC, a full implementation would require substantial modifications to e3nn, and therefore we do not provide this interface.
+However, if maintaining an identical interface is not required, both the theoretical formulation and the corresponding code implementation are straightforward.
 To the best of our knowledge, no general formula has been found by us for decomposing the irreducible components resulting from tensor contraction.
 However, this decomposition is crucial for Cartesian models, where tensor contraction is indispensable.
 Owing to the exponentially increasing cost associated with Cartesian tensors, employing tensor contractions can provide notable gains in both efficiency and accuracy.
-Numerically, we can directly verify that the contracted irreducible tensors admit a decomposition into irreducible representations.
-Since Cartesian tensors are generally considered advantageous in speed only up to rank~$\leq 4$ compared with spherical tensors, we restrict the input ranks $\ell_1$ and $\ell_2$ to be at most 4.
-For completeness, we do not impose any limitation on the rank of the output tensor.
+Numerically, we can directly verify how the contracted irreducible tensors decompose into irreducible components.
+Since Cartesian tensors are generally considered to offer computational advantages only up to rank $\leq 4$, we restrict the input ranks $\ell_1$ and $\ell_2$ to be at most 4.
+For completeness, we do not impose any limitation on the rank of the output tensor. \paragraph{Empirical Observations.} Through numerical experiments (see Table~\ref{tab:ictc}), we observe the following structural properties of the irreducible components obtained from tensor contractions: \begin{enumerate} \item For fixed $\ell_1$, $\ell_2$, and $k$, tensors associated with the same $\ell_3$ are linearly dependent. \item For fixed $\ell_1$ and $\ell_2$ and varying $k$, tensors associated with the same $\ell_3$ are linearly independent. \item For a given $(\ell_1,\ell_2,k)$, the range of irreducible components obtained from tensor contraction satisfies: